wellsrx/fishing/README.md

 * No tool connections, as this may differ widely across companies and regions.
 * No information on crossovers and drillpipe, as they differ across applications.
 * Avoid any company- or region-specific tools and procedures.

-* For larger changes (e.g. the same operation but for thru tubing applications), please suggest a new, separate file instead.
+For larger changes (e.g. the same operation but for thru tubing applications), please suggest a new, separate file instead.

-* Use the standard GitHub features for any issues, suggestions, forking, and pull requests.
+Use the standard GitHub features for any issues, suggestions, forking, and pull requests.
 All files should be in Markdown only.

-For matters outside of this repo, please contact systems@wellsrx.co.
+## About WellsRX

+WellsRX is a Malaysia’s team of oilfield fishing experts who help our customers overcome downhole challenges through precise design, dependable technologies, and masterful execution.

+Visit https://wellsrx.co for more information or to contact us.